hcdenbakker/colorid/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     build          builds a bigsi
     help           Prints this message or the help of the given subcommand(s) info           dumps index parameters and accessions
+    read_filter    filters reads
     read_id        id's reads
-    search     does a bigsi search on one or more fasta/fastq.gz files
+    search         does a bigsi search on one or more fasta/fastq.gz file
 ```

 # Example uses: